DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 consumer application, which publishes a message to a queue and then consumes it.
 This simple demo application was then used to evaluate the client libraries.

-*Setup*<setup>
+*Setup*<api-lib-setup>

-For this application i used RabbitMQ deployed as a docker container.
+For this application, I used RabbitMQ deployed as a docker container.
 RabbitMQ can be deployed with the following command:
 #figure(
 sourcecode(numbering: none)[```bash